whadafunk/routerology/dhcp/dhcpd.md

 Classes can work in two modes:

-- You declare a class and a condition to match for that class, and then you use the class name in allow statements under pool
+- You declare a class and a condition to match for that class (most of the times you will use an if condition),
+ and then you use the class name in allow statements under pool
-- You declare a class but specify only a parameters to be matched on by an aditional declaration, called subclass.
+- You declare a class but specify only a parameter to be matched on by an aditional declaration, called subclass.
 In this case, you can either configure custom options directly under the subclass, or use the subclass name in an allow statement under a pool.

 ### Ex1:

 class "clients-a" {
  match if substring ( option dhcp-client-identifier, 1, 3) = "RAS";
 }

 pool  clients-a {
 	allow members of "clients-a";